June '11

 Example 2 – live processing of apache log files.

 You can enable, in the config file settings.py, the feature of Apache log Live processing.
-When enabled, Piwik will check your log files for modifications and automatically import the new requests/visits/pageviews in Piwik.
+When enabled, Matomo will check your log files for modifications and automatically import the new requests/visits/pageviews in Matomo.

 To start a daemon on log file run: